flowx-ai/docs-flowx/versioned_docs/version-3.3.0/building-blocks/ui-designer/validators.md

 ##### smallerOrEqualsToNumber

 Below is another custom validator example that returns `AsyncValidatorFn` param, which is a function that can be used to validate form input asynchronously.
-The validator is called `smallerOrEqualsToNumber` and takes an array of `params$` as an input.
+The validator is called `smallerOrEqualsToNumber` and takes an array of `params` as an input.

 :::info
 For this custom validator the execution type should be marked as `async` using the UI Designer.